 Give your senior dog the best food you can afford.
 Most people provide manufactured food for their dogs.
 The choices are infinite.
 One major caveat: avoid the cheapest brands, as, according to most reviews, the protein content is of very poor quality and the remaining content is often “filler” that may not be optimal for your dog’s health.
 Choosing a cheap food is likely to have a negative impact on your dog’s overall health and, in the end, any savings you derive will be spent on fees for veterinary visits.

 We’ve noticed that there is a range of advice that veterinarians give about the best commercial food for dogs — everything from widely available, aggressively advertised brands to freeze-dried raw and small-batch premium diets.
-(Not too many veterinarians subscribe to raw diets that are not freeze-dried.)
-Because information and advice on canine nutrition is constantly evolving, we plan to provide updates on this site on a regular basis.
-Please stay tuned!
+We recently came across The Dog Food Adviser website.
+We think it's a good resource, as it's developed by a group of professionals, including veterinarians.

 You’ll find endless information on dog nutrition on the Internet.
 If you’re inclined toward preparing raw food or cooking for your dog, you can find recommendations for various types of home-prepared food.
 Recipes abound — from the BARF (Bones And Raw Food) diet to cooked.